NiclO1337/pp1-strawberry-lovers/README.md

-- Fontawesome icons

 ### Code

-- The website was loosely modeled on and inspired by the Love Running Walkthough project and some of the code from the walkthrough project was used and adapted.
+- Some of the code from the Love Running walkthrough project was used and adapted.

 - Took inspiration from Ulrike Riemenschneider's README file, she is very ambitious and thorough. <br>
 https://github.com/URiem/art-school/blob/main/README.md